polterguy/lizzie/docs/introduction.md

 # Lizzie reference guide

-Lizzie is a programming language based upon the (good) ideas from Lisp, but without the _"funny syntax"_.
+Lizzie is a programming language based upon the _"good"_ ideas from Lisp, but without the _"funny syntax"_.
 Although this arguably eliminates most of the peculiarities from Lisp, it still keeps some of these around.
-The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is based upon similar constructs.
+The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is based upon a similar construct which we refer to as _"Symbolic Delegates"_ in this documentation.
 However, let's start with the basics.

 ## Binding your Lizzie code to your domain types